Spherical harmonics method for computing the image stress due to a spherical void: Numerical results

 For comparison, we also performed FEM simulation of the void-dislocation interaction at $t/r_0=1.5$.
 In order to reach an acceptable accuracy, 84175 tetrahedral elements are used.
-The maximum relative error of the image stress calculated by FEM is marked in figure~\ref{fig:result-void-disl-b} and figure~\ref{fig:result-void-disl-ts-b} to be compared with the spherical harmonics method.
-The relative error of the FEM solution can be as high as \SI{3.8}{\%} while the spherical harmonics method has a relative error below \num{e-6}.
-In addition, the FEM calculation takes \SI{387}{s} while the spherical harmonics method takes only \SI{0.38}{s}.
+The maximum relative error of the image stress calculated by FEM is marked as a blue dashed line in figure~\ref{fig:result-void-disl-b} for comparison with the spherical harmonics method. {The relative error of the FEM solution can be as high as \SI{3.8}{\%}, and the calculation takes \SI{387}{s}.
+Our spherical harmonics method outperforms the FEM method on both accuracy and efficiency by almost four orders of magnitude in the void-dislocation interaction calculation.
+We expect our method to achieve even higher efficiency with a {\tt C} or {\tt Fortran} implementation, which would significantly improve the efficiency of DD simulation of void growth problems.

+Figure~\ref{fig:result-void-disl-ts}(a) plots the Peach-Koehler force from the image stress on the dislocation line.
+Very good agreement is observed between our numerical results and the analytic solution \citeauthor{GAVAZZA1974screw_spherical_inclusion}~(\citeyear{GAVAZZA1974screw_spherical_inclusion}).
+To further validate our method, we calculate the image energy $E_{\rm el}^{\rm img}$, which is the interaction energy between the dislocation and the void, as a function of the stand-off distances $t$.
+The analytic expression of $E_{\rm el}^{\rm img}$ can be obtained from the more general result in~\citeauthor{willis1972void_disl_interaction} (\citeyear{willis1972void_disl_interaction}).
+The leading term can be written in the explicit form:

+This is the dominant term at large $t$, and will be referred to as the asymptotic image energy.
+The $1/t^2$ scaling of the asymptotic image energy is expected because the stress field of the dislocation scales as $1/t$ so that the elastic energy stored in a spherical volume of an infinite medium should scale as $1/t^2$ for very large $t$.

+Figure~\ref{fig:result-void-disl-ts}(b) compares our numerical results for the image energy $E_{\rm el}^{\rm img}$ against the analytic expression.
+Again, very good agreement is observed between the two; the maximum relative error is less than \num{0.8}\% at $t=1.1\,r_0$ with $l_{\max} = 20$.
+While the asymptotic expression provides a good description for the dislocation-void interaction energy at large $t$, it significantly underestimates the magnitude of the interaction at small stand-off distances (e.g. by $\sim 12\%$ for $t < 1.5\,r_0$).